JMMC-OpenDev/aspro-doc/aspro-doc-print.md

 ## Supported interferometers and instruments
--   VLTI (Period 84 - 113)
+- VLTI (Period 84 - 115)
     - MIDI (2T) until Period 94
     - AMBER (3T) until Period 101
     - PIONIER (4T) starting from Period 86
     - GRAVITY (4T) starting from Period 98, (GRAVITY_FT to check the fringe tracker ability to track faint or unresolved targets)
     - MATISSE (4T) starting from Period 103, (MATISSE_LM &amp; MATISSE_N to describe the internal L/M & N instruments)
+    - Supported Adaptive Optics:
+      - UTs: MACAO until Period 114, GPAO since Period 114
+      - ATs: NAOMI
 - VLTI (Future Period) for experimental instruments
     - GRAVITY (4T) with more configurations (relocation)
     - MATISSE (4T) with more configurations (relocation)
 - CHARA
     - CLASSIC (2T)
     - CLIMB (3T)
     - MIRCX (4T, 5T, 6T) + MYSTIC (K)
     - PAVO (2T, 3T)
     - SPICA (6T)
     - Former instruments:
         - FRIEND (2T, 3T)
         - JOUFLU (2T)
         - MIRC (4T, 5T, 6T)
         - VEGA (2T, 3T, 4T)
 - SUSI
     - PAVO (2T)
 - NPOI (preliminary / out-dated support)
   - CLASSIC (4T)
   - VISION (4T, 5T, 6T)
 - DEMO (demo interferometer and instruments for VLTI schools)

-Several xml configuration files are provided as the **ASPRO 2 Configuration package** and can evolve in future releases.
+Xml configuration files are provided as the **ASPRO 2 Configuration package** and evolve with releases.

 **Public ASPRO 2 configuration description is available:**
 -   [Latest Aspro Configuration](http://apps.jmmc.fr/~swmgr/AsproOIConfigurations/)
 -   [aspro-conf @ github](https://github.com/JMMC-OpenDev/aspro-conf)

-**Please give us your feedback if you want other interferometers or instruments to be supported or if you find mistakes in the configuration: we are trying to maintain the configuration as exact as possible but it is really difficult to have the correct & up-to-date information about instruments ...**
+**Please give us your feedback if you want another interferometer or instrument to be supported or if you find mistakes in the configuration.
+We are trying to maintain the configuration as exact as possible, but it is really difficult to have the correct & up-to-date information about instruments ...**

 > [!NOTE]
 > - **ASPRO 2 started by Java Web Start always uses the latest ASPRO 2 Configuration package (automatic updates require an internet connection).**